Posted by Josh Alper on February 4, 2013, 12:05 PM EST

 His brother Hamza played 16 games with the Cardinals in 2011, the seventh year of a career that has also featured stops in Denver and Cleveland after he was a seventh-round pick of the Bucs in 2005.

-- Kansas City Chiefs vs. Carolina Panthers: Report Card for Each Chiefs Unit - Bleacher Report
+- Kansas City Chiefs vs. Pittsburgh Steelers Betting Odds, Analysis, NFL Pick - Bleacher Report